tlakhankar/CCNY-WRF-Research/Regridding.md

 ## Interpolation Methods

 In the regridding scripts there are two available types of interpolation methods: bilinear and conserve.
 By default, the regrid script uses bilinear for the interpolation method.
 It utilizes bilinear by default as it is easy to use and applies to when the source and destination are rectlinear.
-For more information on the interpolation methods, ucar provides more details [here](https://climatedataguide.ucar.edu/climate-data-tools-and-analysis/regridding-overview).
+For more information on the interpolation methods, UCAR provides more details [here](https://climatedataguide.ucar.edu/climate-data-tools-and-analysis/regridding-overview).

 ## Using Regridding Scripts